-FORMAT iqr_connect_write (hub, queue_name, queue_index) RETURNS VMS usage: Type: Mechanism: Result of connect Condition code Longword By value tion, including possible VMS and RMS status codes.
-ARGUMENTS by the structure F queue_name Type: Access: Mechanism: This is the name queue_index Type: Access: Mechanism: This is a pointer for Connected Messa Record structure hbkdef Read By reference T that was returned by the iqr_attach_h service.
-This is defined HBKDEF in the file HBKDEF.H Descriptor Read only By reference of the message queue to connect to, maximum of 16 characters.
-Longword Write By reference to a longword that will hold the memory address for the age Queue (CMQ) definition created by the connection.
-This uired by any subsequent calls that use this particular message DESCRIPTION This routine defines the caller as a writer to a particular message queue.
+iqr_connect_write (hub, queue_name, queue_index)

+Result of connection, including possible VMS and RMS status codes.

+This is the buffer that was returned by the iqr_attach_h service.
+This is defined by the structure HBKDEF in the file HBKDEF.H

+This is the name of the message queue to connect to, maximum of 16 characters.

+This is a pointer to a longword that will hold the memory address for the Connected Message Queue (CMQ) definition created by the connection.
+This value will be required by any subsequent calls that use this particular message queue.

+This routine defines the caller as a writer to a particular message queue.
 In order to connect for write, the user must have already attached to the message hub and the message queue must already exist.

 If the conditions are met, then the caller is connected for write to the message queue.
 Any number of writers can be connected to the queue at any one time.

-CONDITION VALUES RETURNED KEIUKNED VMS Condition Codes QUE_SUCCESS Successfully attached to the message queue for write within the hub.
-QUE_INVALQNAME User passed message queue name was not valid.
-Not readable, or long length.
-QUE_INVARG User passed argument invalid, or not readable.
-QUE_MAXMSGQUEUES User has exceeded the maximum number of message queues that may be attached.
+QUE SUCCESS Successfully attached to the message queue for

+write within the hub.

+QUE_MAXMSGQUEUES User has exceeded the maximum number of

+message queues that may be attached.
 The number specified on the iqr_attach_h or mqd_count must be increased.
-QUE_INVALIDPEX User passed hub was invalid.
-Missing or not writeable.

 QUE_INTERNALFAULT Contact developers.
-QUE_ALLOCLOCK Unable to capture hub allocation lock.
-Examine extended status in hbk and contact developers.
-QUE_NOTFOUND Requested message queue was not found within the current hub.

-4.8 iqr\deallocate\msgblks
+4.8 iqr_deallocate_msgblks

-This will release allocated blocks (from iqr\allocate\msgblks) back to the queue.
+This will release allocated blocks (from iqr_allocate_msgblks) back to the queue.